juosukai/juosukai.github.io/_posts/2022-01-17-aruba-magic-dhcp.md

 {% endhighlight %}

 So we were hitting the limits of the dnsmasq service Aruba is using to create the "magic" VLAN.
-Turns out the onöy real fix to our situation is building proper VLANs and handing off DHCP duties to a proper server (or firewall, as is more likely).
+Turns out the only real fix to our situation is building proper VLANs and handing off DHCP duties to a proper server (or firewall, as is more likely).